 As your cloud transformation unlocks new growth opportunities and increases customer security demands, you’ll need security to scale accordingly.
 Technology and a DIY approach will not be the most efficient way to accomplish that.
 You’ll need a solution that allows you to be innovative without heavy resource demands, one that will enable you to control your costs while expanding your coverage and enabling agility.

 With Managed Services, the security heavy lifting is conducted by a third-party provider.
 Thus, those multi-skilled resources can shift their focus, expertise, time, and energy to activities that add long term benefits to your organization.
-Such benefits may be more strategic planning for the future, implementing security-as-code to respond to that inevitable breach, or focusing on getting the most out of the security services you employ.
+Such cloud transformation benefits may be more strategic planning for the future, implementing security-as-code to respond to that inevitable breach, or focusing on getting the most out of the security services you employ.

 Outsourcing the security activities that require specialist skills can help organizations gain more efficiency and productivity out of their existing resources while providing enterprise-level security to customers.
 Ask yourself if the cost of managing security yourself contributes to the business objectives.